quasarframework/quasar-ui-qcalendar/docs/src/pages/help/migration-guide.md

 @import '@quasar/quasar-ui-qcalendar/src/QCalendarTransitions.sass'
 ```

-If you don't use the calendar transitions, it's likely you would NOT need to import that file.
+If you don't use the calendar transitions, you would NOT need to import that file.

 Once the package is installed into your node_modules, you can import the calendar-type you want to deal with: